-63 year-old Gondo’s deteriorating eyesight means he cannot rely on gardening for his income.
-He has become so poor that he depends on his neighbours for food.
-Will you help save the sight of people like Gondo and give them a chance to escape poverty?
+63 year-old Gondo’s deteriorating eyesight is devastating his life.
+Will you help save the sight of people like Gondo and offer them a brighter future?

 YES, I want to maximise my gift to help save the sight of more people like Gondo:

-You can make an amazing, life-changing impact through your gift today and together we can save the sight of people like Gondo and offer a brighter future.
+You can make an enormous impact through your gift today and together we can save the sight of people like Gondo and offer a brighter future.

 Disclaimer: Funds raised up to £125,000 will be maximised in value through our partnership with Seeing is Believing.
 In the event of surplus donations, any unspent funds, which are not subject to the above-mentioned unlocking arrangements, will be used to support similar CBM projects where the need is greatest.
 Please donate by Thursday 26th October 2017.